abhilashpulluri/voyanta-backend/readme.txt

 ######## I have created a sipmple REST api taking xml file as parameter and returning CSV file.
          I have used POSTMAN to test the API for uploading file and returning the csv file.
+         I also attached the POSTMAN test image in the mail.